christiandavid/gatsby-theme-byfolio/@christiandavid/gatsby-theme-byfolio/README.md

 All company logos must be relative to `imagesPath`/companies directory.
 All Skills logos must be relative to `imagesPath`/skills directory.
 All layout images must be relative to company directory, for example: `imagesPath`/companies/acef

+### Important

+For each Skill you must add the logo of the Framework, library or program, with a resolution of **width: 500px, height: 500px**, in the src/images/skills/ directory I leave several logos, **only Skills logos that I own are present, if the logo you need does not appear you must create it**.

 Layout number is for image animation you can select from 1 to 5